SarahRadulovich/Piano-Program/README.md

 # Piano-Program
-User drags notes onto a scale, the computer plays the sound back.
+The user can place different notes onto a scale.
+After completing their composition, the computer will play back their newly created music.